MicrosoftDocs/power-automate-docs/articles/minit/edge-statistics.md

 ---
 title: Review edge statistics
-description: View edges in the process undergoing analysis and display their various properties in the Power Automate Process Mining desktop app.
+description: View edges in the process undergoing analysis and display their various properties in the Process Mining desktop app.
 author: rosikm
 contributors:
   - rosikm